How to Clean Windows Inside and Out for Streak-Free Results

-Test the Temperature
+1. Test the temperature.

 There's one crucial step that many people skip when learning how to clean windows: an exterior hose-down.
 Close all your windows and use a garden hose to spray the outside.
 You'll remove the first layer of dirt and make the detail work that much easier.
-Plus, on a summer day you can use window washing as an excuse to splash in the water a little bit.
+Plus, on a summer day, you can use window washing as an excuse to splash in the water a little bit.

 How you wash individual windows depends on the type of windows you have.
 Newer versions flip open, enabling you to clean both the outside and inside from the same spot.
 Older ones might be stationary, which means you'll have to use a ladder to clean the exteriors.
 Most will allow you to remove the screens and clean them separately.
 Clean indoor glass panes with a window cleaner.
-Screens may be cleaned with warm, soapy water, either on a paved outside area or in a bathtub.
+Screens can be cleaned with warm, soapy water, either on a paved outside area or in a bathtub.

-Dry the Glass
+6. Dry the glass.

-Cleaning Windows with Vinegar
+How to Clean Windows with Vinegar

 - 1/4 cup rubbing alcohol